micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ros2 run micro_ros_setup build_firmware.sh
 ```

-If the compilation succed, it should return the next output:
+If the compilation succeds, it should return the following output:
 ```bash
 CP: nuttx.hex
 CP: nuttx.bin